Estimating the degree of non-Markovianity using variational quantum circuits: Open quantum system dynamics

 where

 with $\mu=\sqrt{(4 \alpha \tau)^2-1}$, and $\mathbb{I}$ being the identity matrix.

 For $\alpha \tau>1/4$ the dynamics is non-Markovian, while for $\alpha \tau<1/4$ it is Markovian (see Fig.~\ref{fig:PD3}(a)).
-We note that, in a PD channel, the off diagonal elements of the density matrix decay exponentially as depicted in Fig.~\ref{fig:PD3}(a).
-We remind that $\langle\sigma_x\rangle=\Sigma_{i\neq j}{\rho_{ij}}$.
+We note that, in a PD channel, the off diagonal elements of the density matrix decay exponentially as depicted in Fig.~\ref{fig:PD3}(a), where only in the cases $\alpha \tau = \{0.4, 0.7\}$ we observe oscillations.
+We remind that $\langle\sigma_x\rangle = \langle 0 |\rho |1\rangle +\langle 1 |\rho |0\rangle$ for a two-level system where $\rho$ is the density matrix and $|0\rangle$, $|1\rangle$ are the qubit states.
 Figure \ref{fig:PD3}(b) shows the evolution of the Bloch vector initialized along the $x$ axis.
 For such initialization, after sufficiently long time, the vector length decays to zero.
-In other words, the probability of qubit states ($|0\rangle$ and $|1\rangle$) is conserved but the phase information between them is lost.
+In other words, the probability of qubit states is conserved but the phase information between them is lost.
+Phase damping is also known as transverse relaxation.
+Examples of systems that undergo this type of decoherence are nitrogen-vacancy center due to its interaction with lattice vibrations \cite{ArielPRA20} and surrounding nuclear spins \cite{deLang}, and superconducting qubits under low-frequency noise \cite{Paladino}.

-The PD channel can be simulated using a quantum circuit, shown in Fig.~\ref{fig:PD3}(c) \cite{Nielsen}.
+The PD channel can also be simulated using a quantum circuit, as shown in Fig.~\ref{fig:PD3}(c) \cite{Nielsen}.
 In this circuit, the Hadamard gate prepares the qubit into the superposition state and the controlled $y$ rotation simulates the interaction with the environment.
 The angle $\theta_p$ is given by

 where $\Lambda(t)$ is given in Eq.~\eqref{eq:LambdaPD}.